 Due-Date / By Start of Class 2

-Part 1 / Set-up your Website/Digital Portfolio: Set up website (using a free website-maker like WordPress, Weebly etc, but be careful of Wix – it seems to be a bit buggy with text/images).
+Part 1: Set-up your Website/Digital Portfolio: Set up website (using a free website-maker like WordPress or Weebly).

-- Note: Please Create a “Resources Page” for curating and collected resources like new applications, useful educational or technology websites, curriculum websites, creative tools/media, images and info-graphics you find helpful: Things of interest to you personally and professionally…. and so on, etc.
+- Note: Please Create a ‘Resources Page’ for curating and collected resources like new applications, useful educational or technology websites, curriculum websites, creative tools/media.

-1) Briefly discuss what ideas/concepts and ISTE Standards (for Students) were enacted as you constructed your website.
-Cross-check your work/action with the ISTE Standards to assess what you did/made.
+Part 1) Reflect: Create a webpage and briefly discuss what ideas/concepts and ISTE Standards (for students) were enacted as you constructed your website.
+Cross-check your work/action with the ISTE Standards to self-assess.
+(200 words max).

 Part 2) Imagine (and then briefly describe) an innovative way you – and/or your students – might use website/blogging tools for significant teaching and learning in your content area or across disciplines (200-300 words).
 Don’t be afraid to think outside of the box (or Redefinitionally).